Magazine: Definitions

+A magazine is a periodical publication, issued in print or digital form at regular intervals, that contains a collection of articles, essays, stories, photographs, illustrations, or other content intended for a particular audience.
+Magazines are typically published weekly, monthly, or quarterly and are distinguished from newspapers by their less frequent publication schedule, greater emphasis on feature content, and more specialized or targeted audience.

+The term magazine derives from the Arabic makhāzin ("storehouses").
+The publishing sense emerged in the eighteenth century, reflecting the idea of a publication serving as a "storehouse" of information.

 In the case of written publication, it refers to a collection of written articles; hence, magazine publications share the moniker with storage units for military equipment such as gunpowder, artillery and firearm magazines, and in French and Russian (adopted from the French, as магазин), retailers such as department stores.

 The difference between magazines and journals are their audience, purpose, and publication process.
 Journal articles are written by experts for experts, while magazine articles are usually intended for the general public or a demographic.
 Journals contain recent research on specific areas, while magazines aim to entertain, inform, or educate a general audience on a wide range of topics.
 Journals are published by academic or professional organizations, and may be peer-reviewed, while magazine articles are typically shorter and more accessible than journal articles, often written in a journalistic style.